Regenplatz/DataScience/Time Series/README.md

 #### Data
-Data was obtained from https://www.ecad.eu/dailydata/predefinedseries.php in April 2020.
+Data was obtained from [here](https://www.ecad.eu/dailydata/predefinedseries.php) in April 2020.

 From there, following datasets were used:
-- Daily maximum temperature TX
+- Daily maximum temperature (TX)
-- Daily minimum temperature TN
+- Daily minimum temperature (TN)
-- Daily mean temperature TG
+- Daily mean temperature (TG)

-Only data for weather station 244 ('STAID000244'), located in ZUERICH/FLUNTERN, SWITZERLAND was further processed.
+Only data for weather station 244 ('STAID000244'), which is located in ZUERICH/FLUNTERN, SWITZERLAND was further processed.

 #